liren-jin/shapenet_simulator/README.md

 ```

 If everything goes well, you should see an Ignition-Gazebo user interface.
 It may take a few seconds untill all objects stay static (In case it crushes, just restart the simulation, it always helps).
+To interact with the simulator in your own project, follow the topics and message types listed below:

 required topic:
 - /set_camera_pose [geometry_msgs/Pose]